 Agency employs the use of a Competitive Level Documentation Form ("CLDF") in cases where employees subject to a RIF must compete against each other in lateral competition.
-In conducting the instant RIF, the principal of Harris was given discretion to assign numerical values to the first three factors enumerated in Title 5, DCMR § 1503.2, supra, as deemed appropriate, while the "length of service" category was completed by the Department of Human Resources ("DHR").
+In conducting the instant RIF, the principal of Moten was given discretion to assign numerical values to the first three factors enumerated in Title 5, DCMR § 1503.2, supra, as deemed appropriate, while the "length of service" category was completed by the Department of Human Resources ("DHR").
+Employee alleges that Agency refused to provide him with a copy of the competitive level document.
+However, the undersigned notes that Agency included a copy of Employee's CLDF in its Answer at Tab 3.

-Employee received a total of eight and a half (8.5) points on his CLDF, and was, therefore, ranked the lowest in his respective competitive level.
+Employee received a total of eighteen (18) points on his CLDF, and was, therefore, ranked among the lowest five employees in his respective competitive level.
 Employee's CLDF stated, in pertinent part, the following: